Skip to content

 it "validates required fields" do

-result = client.post("/api/products", {})
+resp = client.post("/api/products", json: {})

-data = result.json
+data = resp.json

 end